America On Stage Judge Training

 A Cappella Production

 · 2 judges will listen, three judges will score.
 (In Champ, one judge will listen and two will watch).
 For those that listen, you will use an A Cappella score sheet and mark your comments on how the sounds work in the dance.
 Score it out of 10.
-For those watching, score it with a normal score sheet and score it like a normal dance including chorepgraphy, sounds, style, etc and score it as a normal dance.
+For those watching, score it with a normal score sheet and score it like a normal dance including choreography, sounds, style, etc and score it as a normal dance.
 There just isn’t any music.

 A Cappella

 · 5 judges will listen only.
-Top Score is 10 (not 1.0 like in the past)
+Top Score is 10

 Traditional Line